 Surgical Technology Training You Need For The Future You Want

 The Surgical Technology program at Career Colleges of America (CCA ) will enable students to perform duties before, during, and after surgical procedures.
 This program is designed to guide students through all facets of the field of surgical technology; including prepping the operating room and patient, sterilizing instrumentation, ensuring the operating room equipment is in working order, as well as creating and maintaining a sterile work environment before and during the surgical procedure.
-Students attending a CAAHEP-accredited surgical technology program at CCA are eligible to take the NBSTSA national Certified Surgical Technologist (CST) examination.
+Students attending a CAAHEP-accredited surgical technology program at our South Gate and San Bernardino campuses are eligible to take the NBSTSA National Certified Surgical Technologist (CST) examination.

 What Does A Surgical Technician Do?